mozilla-services/syncstorage-rs/docs/src/tokenserver/tokenserver.md

 # Tokenserver

 ## What is Tokenserver?
-Tokenserver is responsible for allocating Firefox Sync users to Sync Storage nodes hosted in our Spanner GCP Backend.
+Tokenserver is responsible for allocating Firefox Sync users to Sync Storage nodes hosted in our Spanner GCP or Postgres DB Backend.
 Tokenserver provides the "glue" between [Firefox Accounts](https://github.com/mozilla/fxa/) and the [SyncStorage API](api/index.md).

+Tokenserver consists of a single REST GET endpoint: `GET /1.0/<app_name>/<app_version>`, where `GET /1.0/sync/1.5` is the only endpoint used.

 Broadly, Tokenserver is responsible for: